 This was not the end of the Quatermass saga.
 25 years later, the BBC revived the character in a remake, the live-broadcast The Quatermass Experiment (2005) starring Jason Flemyng as Quatermass.

-Nigel Kneales other tv works are: 1984 (1954), a live adaptation of the George Orwell novel; The Creature (1955) about the search for The Yeti; The Road (1963) about a haunting that may be an example of time travel; The Year of the Sex Olympics (1970) about a future dulled into compliance by televised sexual competitions; Wine of India (1970) about future euthanasia; The Stone Tape (1972), a scientific explanation of hauntings; the six-episode tv anthology series Beasts (1976), which all featured unseen monsters; the seven-episode comedy series Kinvig (1981) about two science-fiction fans who are transported into encounters with UFOs; and the ghost story tv movie The Woman in Black (1989).
+Nigel Kneales other tv works are: 1984 (1954), a live adaptation of the George Orwell novel; The Creature (1955) about the search for The Yeti; The Road (1963) about a haunting that may be an example of time travel; The Year of the Sex Olympics (1970) about a future dulled into compliance by televised sexual competitions; Wine of India (1970) about future euthanasia; The Stone Tape (1972), a scientific explanation of hauntings; the six-episode tv anthology series Beasts (1976), which all featured unseen monsters; the seven-episode comedy series Kinvig (1981) about an SF fans who has an encounter with aliens; and the ghost story tv movie The Woman in Black (1989).
 Kneales film scripts were The Abominable Snowman (1957) adapted from The Creature; the adaptation of H.G.
 Wellss The First Men in the Moon (1964); the occult film The Witches/The Devils Own (1966); and uncredited work on Halloween III: Season of the Witch (1982).

 Director Piers Haggard is the great-grandson of the adventure writer H. Rider Haggard, author of books like King Solomons Mines (1885) and She (1887).
 Piers Haggard has made a number of genre entries such as the occult film Blood on Satans Claw (1971), the Dennis Potter mini-series Pennies from Heaven (1978), The Fiendish Plot of Dr Fu Manchu (1980), Venom (1982) and The Breakthrough/The Lifeforce Experiment (1994).